Currie32/Tournament-Database/README.md

 # Tournament-Database
 Wrote a Python module that uses the PostgreSQL database to keep track of players and matches in a game tournament.
-This was the final project in the Intro to Rational Databases from Udacity.
+This was the final project in the Intro to Rational Databases course from Udacity.

 Files:
 Vagrantfile - describes the type of machine required for the project, and how to configure and provision the machine.